 - Level II: Associate Engineering Technician

-- Level III: still to be determined
+- Level III: Engineering Technician

 - AASHTO's T3 Transportation Curriculum Coordination Council has numerous programs and resources to use in pursuing a construction materials technician certification in a number of related disciplines.
 Additionally, T3 provides links to many Industry Partners, Additional Training Resources, State Champions (DOT), and more.